mackenziekbrooks/dci101-f22/docs/visualization.md

 Before you start making your own visualizations, let's practice improving on existing visualizations.
 This activity focuses on the mechanics and aesthetics of visualizations.

-Groups:

-1. Nayongi, Kaitlyn, Amanda, Lily
-2. Emma, Caitlyn, John, George
-3. Kit, Gavron, Maya, Quinn
-4. Elizabeth, Merrill, Richard
-5. Gabe, Mary Beth, Mark

 ***

 1. Visit [viz.wtf](https://viz.wtf/) or [HelpmeViz](https://policyviz.com/helpmeviz/).
-2. Browse the examples, then pick 1-2 visualizations to analyze as a group.
+2. Browse the examples, then pick 2-3 visualizations to analyze as a group.
-3. Answer the following in a [Box note](https://wlu.app.box.com/folder/147257344438) for your group.
+3. In this [Box folder](https://wlu.app.box.com/folder/155290780785), create a Box note for your group.
 You will turn this in as homework this week!
 	* First, link or embed your visualization or set of visualizations.
 List the names in your group.
 	* What type of visualization is this?
 (Bar chart, line graph, etc?)
 	* What was the intended goal of this visualization?